rwegener2/portfolio/src/database/posts/geojsons/geojsons.md

 ![geoJSONexample](./assets/example_geojson.png =500x)

 We just took the regular JSON from above and made it a GeoJSON by giving it spatial information.
 If you are familiar with JSONs you’ll notice that it looks a lot like a regular JSON.
 Really everything about the object above totally conforms to JSON standards.
 It is contained in curly brackets, strings are always marked by double quotations, elements are separated by commas, and so on.
-What has happened though is that we have added rules like these for spatial data.
+What has happened though is that geoJSONs have added rules for spatial data.
 There must be a type key.
 That entry has only 3 possible values.
 Geometries are entered as coordinates in longitude, latitude order.
 There is a whole document describing these conventions [here]().
 In this post we are going to look at some of the big conventions that aid in understanding geojsons and how they represent real objects in space.

 ## Getting Real: What GeoJSONs Represent